11 Top Confluence Alternatives & Competitors For Team Collaboration

 Google Drive is a favorite of many for its simplicity.
 Compared to Confluence, it’s far more user-friendly.

-Google Drive mimics the structure of traditional file storage systems but with options for team collaboration.
+Google Drive mimics the structure of traditional file storage systems but with options for collaboration.

 This tool also eliminates the need to email different document versions as everything happens within the interface.